antronerds/r2-training-courses/docs/index.rst

 Alternatively, you could partake in online courses that take you through larger analysis pipelines with different kinds of data.
 Links to these courses can be found in the side bar.

-Find the complete tutorial at `Tutorial <https://r2-tutorials.readthedocs.io/en/latest>`_, or direct links from the presentation to the chapters below:
+Find the complete tutorial at `Tutorial <https://r2-tutorials.readthedocs.io/en/latest>`_.

 Copyright (c) 2006-2022 Jan Koster